 - I don’t accept third-party cookies in my browser.
 Can I still opt out?

 - Sometimes my opt-out choice seems to disappear.
 Do I have to opt out over and over?

-- If I delete my cookies, will my opt-out choice be deleted too?
+- If I delete my cookies or rotate my device advertising ID, will my opt-out choice be deleted too?